Xilinx/Vitis_Accel_Examples/GUIREADME.md

     vitis
 ```

-- Select *Vitis Example Store...* from the *Xilinx* menu.
+- Select *Examples...* from the *Xilinx* menu.
 This will open a dialog where you can download example templates.

 - When the dialog is opened the first time, the example repositories will be downloaded.
-To download updates to the examples, click *Update*.
+To download updates to the examples, click *Refresh*.

 - After downloading the examples, the examples will show as *Installed*.